 Language Link offers novice, intermediate and advanced conversation groups led by accomplished native speakers on a weekly basis.
 Students can participate to improve vocabulary, enhance the classroom experience, prepare for study abroad, or brush up on ‘rusty’ skills.
 Our Language Link leaders are not teachers, rather they facilitate the conversation on a weekly basis and occasionally plan activities for the group such as watching a film in the language, or going to see an artist’s work at the MFA with cultural significance to the group.

 The ERC’s workshops cover a wide range of topics including time and syllabus management, note taking, test prep, decision making and even how to improve your class presentations.
-Our workshops are offered throughout the semester, and are led by our Student Ambassadors.
+You can request an academic skills workshop, which are led by our Student Ambassadors, by submitting a workshop request form.

 If you’re still not sure what might work best for you, ERC staff members are available to meet with students and assist in developing a personalized plan for academic success.
 To make an appointment, please call the ERC’s main line 617-353-7077 or email us at email@example.com.